ylefebvre/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 6.8.18 =
+* Added support for Block editor
+* Added new Masonry link display methods
+* Added a new display mode for categories to allow you to toggle category visibility
+* Added two new presets showcasing Masonry layouts

+= 6.8.17 =
+* Fix for ll_get_title function definition

 = 6.8.16 =
 * Added global search results customization for links